 Stroll to the main street of Rio Dulce

 Or I wouldn’t call it a town.
-Rio Dulce is a tiny village with little thing to do and is not on the tourist trail in Guatemala.
-For the single traveler, they come here for a couple of days mainly backpackers to chill out.
-The main thing to see is the river, but some of them travel further to Livingston.
+Rio Dulce is a tiny village with little things to do and is not on the tourist trail in Guatemala.
+Some travelers, mainly backpackers, come here for a couple of days to chill out.
+The main thing to see is the river, but some travel further to Livingston.

-As our bus to Flores scheduled for in the afternoon, we have plenty of time to spare.
-So after checking out, we leave our luggage at the hotel reception and walk through the Bridge.
+Our bus to Flores is only in the afternoon, so we have plenty of time to spare.
+After checking out, we left our luggage at the hotel reception and walked through the Bridge.
 It means we crossed the river and went to the other side of town.
 From there, you can take the boat to Livingston.

-The town of Rio Dulce composes of one broad main street on the west side of the Puente (bridge) where you find the markets and local stores.
+The town of Rio Dulce comprises one broad main street on the west side of the Puente (bridge), where you find the markets and local stores.
 Walking through the bridge is, in fact, the most delightful view you can get over the river — the Puente Rio Dulce is 900 meters long, the longest bridge in Guatemala.
-If you are coming with a bus from Antigua, you’re likely passing through the Puente.
+So if you are coming with a bus from Antigua, you’re likely passing through the Puente.